google/WebFundamentals/src/content/en/showcase/case-study/lightsaber.markdown

 But on a larger project it might be helpful to separate these three logical components (HTML, CSS, JS) and only merge them at compile time.
-So one thing we did is give each element in the project to its separate folder:
+So one thing we did was give each element in the project its own separate folder:

 <pre>
 src/elements/